 Milwaukee, WI 53233

 Political Science M.A. student Kyle Hagge is helping to organize a TEDxMarquetteU event on March 30th at 6:30 PM in the Eisenhower Room at Sensenbrenner Hall.
 "Rooted" will spotlight the work and ideas of individuals from the Milwaukee community, including civic leaders, activists, and entrepreneurs.
-Details and tickets can be found here.
-A podcast episode featuring Kyle Hagge, President Lovell, and others can be found here.
+A podcast episode featuring Kyle Hagge, President Lovell, and others can be found on Soundcloud.